phuti652-kotetsu/fakenews-detector/README.md

 ## 🧩 System Architecture

 1. **Frontend (Client):**
-   - Users input text or a URL to check.
+   - Users inputs either a URL or text to check.
-   - The system displays predictions, summaries, and feedback options.
+   - The system then displays predictions, summaries, and feedback options.

 2. **Backend (Flask API):**
    - Endpoint: [`/predict`](https://fakenews-detector-latest.onrender.com/predict)
-     → Accepts article text, runs model predictions, and returns results.
+     → Receives text to be processed in the article, performs predictions with the model and provides results.

    - Endpoint: [`/feedback`](https://fakenews-detector-latest.onrender.com/feedback)
      → Stores user feedback in a MySQL database to improve model accuracy.